TunaHim/wind-energy-agentic-analysis/README.md

 A compact, agentic-interface Streamlit prototype for exploratory offshore wind screening over the North Sea using km-scale climate output from the **EERIE IFS-FESOM2-SR** `highres-future-ssp245` simulation.

-The app is built for live demonstration: it runs from a small, pre-computed runtime package (~1.6 MB) and does **not** fetch raw EERIE chunks during the interview session.
+The app is built for live demonstration: it runs from a small pre-computed runtime package (~1.6 MB) and does **not** fetch the full raw EERIE dataset during deployment.

 ## Scope and disclaimer